antmicro/toolchain-conda-packages/README.md

 ```

 The instructions above select toolchain configuration and start the build process.
-Once the building is finished, the result conda package is located in `anaconda/conda-bld/linux-64/`.
+Once the building is finished, the resulting conda package is located in `anaconda/conda-bld/linux-64/`.

-Toolchain variant consists of three parts:
+A toolchain variant consists of three parts:

 * architecture
   * riscv32
   * or1k
   * lm32
 * variant
   * elf
   * linux
 * standard library type
   * nostdc
   * newlib
   * musl